CASA SUENOS GRANDES

 Playa Ventanas

 When you come to the Big Rock on the beach, if you turn and walk to the North (turn right), you will come to Playa Ventanas.
 This beach is better suited for swimming than the main Playa Grande beach as the waves are not as large.
 We recommend that you walk at least 100 meters past the Big Rock to get away from the small rocks hidden underneath the water.
 It really does not get more relaxing than on this beach.
 Sometimes, there will be only a handful of people or you may be the only person there!
 If you keep walking towards the end of the beach, you can find the trail that leads over the hill and to Playa Carbon, a black sand beach.
+Use caution as there have been vehicle breakins at the parking areas near this beach.

 Playa Carbon

 If you keeping going north from Playa Venatanas at low tide, you will reach Playa Carbon, a secluded, remote and undeveloped black sand beach with lots of birds and wildlife.
 There is some pretty good snorkeling at this beach.
+UPDATE: due to recent incidents and for safety reasons, we do not recommend going to Playa Carbon or on the trails around the beach.

 Playa Tamarindo